 Sen. Reid moves to ensure nuclear dump stays dead

-WASHINGTON (AP) — As Congress debates terrorism overseas, Senate Majority Leader Harry Reid is finding time for an issue closer to home.
-Reid is working to ensure that a nuclear waste dump in his home state of Nevada remains mothballed even though the government has spent $15 billion on it.
+WASHINGTON (AP) — Amid action in Congress to intensify the fight against Islamic State militants, Senate Majority Leader Harry Reid found time Tuesday for an issue closer to home: ensuring that a nuclear waste dump in his home state of Nevada remains mothballed even after the government has spent $15 billion on it.